 I started going at least four days a week.
-I would wake up around 10 in the morning, workout for maybe two hours, get out of there at 12, then come back home, eat something and then go work a 10 hour shift.
+I would wake up around 10 in the morning, work out for maybe two hours, get out of there at 12, then come back home, eat something, and then go work a 10-hour shift.

 The New Goal

 The other problem I had, even when I was working out, was that I didn't know what to do outside of it.
-Because you know, only working out is just fine but we have to fight what to do outside of the gym.
+Because you know, only working out is just fine but we have to find what to do outside of the gym.

 That's the real battle.

-What are you supposed to do when the only things open when you get off at three o'clock in the morning is McDonald's?
+What are you supposed to do when the only thing open when you get off at three o'clock in the morning is McDonald's?
 Or you leave work, and you're surrounded by so many fast food places around the corner?
 And I didn't know how to cook and honestly, I didn't really want to cook.
 I didn't even know what type of research to do.